Kirkpatrick Sale: Secession

 In 2004, Sale and members of the Second Vermont Republic formed the Middlebury Institute which is dedicated to the study of separatism, secession, and self-determination.
 Sale is director of the institute.
 In 2006, Middlebury sponsored the First North American Secessionist Convention, which attracted 40 participants from 16 secessionist organizations and was described as the first gathering of secessionists since the American Civil War.
 Delegates issued a statement of principles of secession which they presented as the Burlington Declaration.

 In October 2007, The New York Times interviewed Sale about the Second North American Secessionist Convention, co-hosted by the Middlebury Institute.
 Sale told the interviewer, "The virtue of small government is that the mistakes are small as well."
 He went on to say, "If you want to leave a nation you think is corrupt, inefficient, militaristic, oppressive, repressive, but you don't want to move to Canada or France, what do you do?
 Well, the way is through secession, where you could stay home and be where you want to be."
 The convention received worldwide media attention.

 The convention's other co-sponsor, the League of the South, has been designated a hate group by the Southern Poverty Law Center since 2000.
 According to Sale, "They call everybody racists.
 There are, no doubt, racists in the League of the South, and there are, no doubt, racists everywhere."
-The Southern Poverty Law Center later criticized The New York Times' October 2007 Peter Applebombe interview of Sale for not covering its allegations.
+The Southern Poverty Law Center later criticized The New York Times' October 2007 Peter Applebome interview of Sale for not covering its allegations.

 Sale wrote the foreword to Thomas Naylor's 2008 book Secession: How Vermont and all the Other States Can Save Themselves from the Empire.
 Sale, Thomas Naylor and four others issued "The Montpelier Manifesto" in September, 2012.

+Personal life

+After graduating from Cornell University in 1958, Sale married Faith Apfelbaum, who later worked as an editor with Thomas Pynchon, Kurt Vonnegut, Joseph Heller, and Amy Tan.
+Faith died in 1999.
+In 2019, Sale married his long-time partner Shirley Branchini in Mount Pleasant, South Carolina.